hugozylberajch/Titanic/README.md

 # Titanic
-This is a private project designed to get familiarized with basic data cleaning and clustering
+This is a private project designed to get familiarized with basic data cleaning and clustering.
+~78% accuracy